zacharyydoll/VOCIM_Color_Prediction/README.md

 2. **Model Processing**:
    - TinyViT processes each crop individually
    - For each frame:
-     a.
-Get top-K colors from TinyViT for each bird
+     1. Get top-K colors from TinyViT for each bird
-     b.
-Create bipartite graph using only top-K colors
+     2. Create bipartite graph using only top-K colors
-     c.
-GNN processes the graph to learn relationships
+     3. GNN processes the graph to learn relationships
-     d.
-Combine GNN scores with TinyViT probabilities
+     4. Combine GNN scores with TinyViT probabilities
-     e.
-Apply Hungarian algorithm for final assignments
+     5. Apply Hungarian algorithm for final assignments

 3. **Score Combination**:
    - GNN outputs a matrix of shape (num_birds, num_colors)